-Category Description Local user data (local aut hentication) Type of data Username and password E-mail IP address Purpose Authentication of local NSP users User e-mail addresses (optional) to send notifications for certain events; for example, alarms or account status IP address provides accountability of individual product access.
-Storage Local database Logs Retention Data is retained in the database until an authorized user deletes it.
+Category Description Local user data (local authentication) Type of data Username and password E-mail IP address Purpose Authentication of local NSP users User e-mail addresses (optional) to send notifications for certain events; for example, alarms or account status IP address provides accountability of individual product access.

+Category Description

+Storage Local database

+• Logs

+Retention Data is retained in the database until an authorized user deletes it.
 Log retention time can vary based on log file size and the number of log backups.

 Processing Local user data is processed for the stated purpose.

-Access Authorized users Safeguards Additional local users must be created by an authorized user.
+Access Authorized users

+Safeguards Additional local users must be created by an authorized user.

 Database access is restricted to authorized users.

 TLS secures data in transit.

 Passwords for local users are hashed before they are stored.

 Log file access is restricted to authorized users.

 Comments Local authentication is performed using a local database of users and a local security scheme.

+Customer profile da

+Type of data • Name

+• E-mail

+Address

+Phone

-Customer profile data Type of data Name E-mail Address Phone Purpose Data may be used by an authorized user for associating customers to configured services.
-Storage Local database Retention Data is retained in the database until an authorized user deletes it.
+Purpose Data may be used by an authorized user for associating customers to configured services.

+Storage Local database

+Retention Data is retained in the database until an authorized user deletes it.

 Processing Customer profile data is processed for the stated purpose.

 Access Authorized users

-Table 8-2 NFM-P treatment of private data (continued)

-Category Description

 Safeguards Customer profile must be created by an authorized user.

 Database access is restricted to authorized users.

-NE data ·
+NE data

 Type of data Username and password

 • IP address

 Purpose NE authentication

-NE IP address for NE discovery/access
+- NE IP address for NE discovery/access

 Storage Local database

 • Logs

 Note that NE backups that are stored on the NFM-P server may contain data that is not stored in the NFM-P database.
 Data contained in the NE backup files will be dependent upon the NE type and version; therefore the privacy statements for the individual NEs must be consulted.

+Table 9-2 NFM-P treatment of private data (continued)

-Retention Data is retained in the database until an authorized user deletes it.
+Category Description Retention Data is retained in the database until an authorized user deletes it.
 Log retention can vary based on the log file size and number of log backups.
 Processing NE data is processed for the stated purpose.

-Access Authorized users

-Safeguards NEs are configured by authorized users.
+Access Authorized users Safeguards NEs are configured by authorized users.
 Database access is restricted to authorized users.
 Secure transit option is available.
 Passwords for NE users are encrypted before being stored.
 Log file access is restricted to authorized users.

-Subscriber data

-Type of data MAC address

-• IP address

-International Mobile Subscriber Identity (IMSI)

-International Mobile Station Equipment Identity (IMEI)

-Mobile Station International Subscriber Directory Number (MSISDN)

-Access Point Name (APN)

-Purpose Statistics

-SLA support

-Troubleshooting

-Analytics

-UE or network node performance information
+Subscriber data Type of data MAC address IP address International Mobile Subscriber Identity (IMSI) International Mobile Station Equipment Identity (IMEI) Mobile Station International Subscriber Directory Number (MSISDN) Access Point Name (APN) Purpose Statistics SLA support Troubleshooting Analytics UE or network node performance information Storage Main database NSP auxiliary database Logs Auxiliary servers (optional): statistics Retention Data is retained in the database until an authorized user deletes it.
+Log retention can vary based on the log file size and number of log backups.
+Retention period for auxiliary servers can be configured.
+Processing Subscriber data is processed for the stated purpose.
+Access Authorized users Safeguards NEs are configured by authorized users.
+Database access is restricted to authorized users.
+Secure transit option is available.
+File access is restricted to authorized users.
+Log file access is restricted to authorized users.

-Table 8-2 NFM-P treatment of private data (continued)
+Table 9-2 NFM-P treatment of private data (continued)